Theodor Herzl great 88 248.

 (photo credit: Courtesy)

-The writer is a member of the Executive of the World Zionist Organization and founding director of the new Herzl Museum that it established.
+The writer is a member of the Executive of the World Zionist Organization where he represents MERCAZ, the Zionist arm of the worldwide Conservative/Masorti Movement.